stackforge/fuel-docs/userdocs/fuel-user-guide/configure-environment/settings.rst

                backward compatibility is provided, the system may panic or fail in other ways even with this parameter set.
       * - **Security settings**
+        - * Public TLS
-        - Modify security access settings, such as TLS for OpenStack public checkpoints, HTTPS for Horizon, SSH Public to access Fuel Slave nodes.
+             Contains settings to enable TLS for OpenStack public endpoints and HTTPS for Horizon.
-          You can use a self-signed certificate or upload a pre-generated key and certificate.
+          * SSH security
+             Contains settings to restrict SSH service on network and access to the specified range of IP addresses, as well as to enable brute force protection.
       * - **Compute settings**
         - * Hypervisor
              Enables you to modify the previously selected option.